onconova/onconova/README.md

 ### Development Setup

-Follow the [Installation Guide](../../get-started/installation.md) to set up POP for local development using Docker Compose.
+Follow the [Installation Guide](../../get-started/installation.md) to set up Onconova for local development using Docker Compose.

 Use the `compose.dev.yml` file for development.
 You can specify it directly when starting the containers:
 ```sh